-We are a team of seven students, and are currently in the second year of training at the Douai School of Mines.
-We have chosen to work on a project in accordance with our areas of interest, which incorporates both technical and environmental aspects.
+We are a team of seven students, and are currently in the second year of training at the Ecole des Mines de Douai.
+We have chosen to work on a project in accordance with our areas of interest, and which integrates both technical and environmental aspects.

 The group was formed around the idea of taking over and continuing a project started the previous year: the Echo-Motor project.
-The realization and testing of a 100% Pantone assembly having given mixed results, to say the least, this year we decided to manufacture and study a system called “water doping”, on a diesel engine.
+The realization and testing of a 100% Pantone assembly having given mixed results, to say the least, we decided this year to manufacture and study a so-called “water doping” system on a diesel engine.

 This “unofficially” efficient system would reduce both consumption and pollution.
-Given the quantity of results available and disseminated on the internet, but without information or guarantees on the conditions of realization, it seemed to us necessary to establish a rigorous approach in order to determine the real characteristics of this process, also called Gillier-Pantone.
+Faced with the quantity of results available and disseminated on the internet, but without information or guarantee on the conditions of realization, it seemed necessary to us to establish a rigorous approach in order to determine the real characteristics of this process, also called Gillier-Pantone.

-Our contractor, who was both a major technical and financial partner of our project, is the CRITT M2A of Bruay-la-Buissière, the Research Center for Technical Innovation in Engines and Automobile Acoustics.
-He took charge of the cost of the parts necessary to manufacture the various organs of the Gillier-Pantone system and provided us with a test bench for carrying out the tests.
+Our contractor, who was both a major technical and financial partner in our project, is CRITT M2A in Bruay-la-Buissière, the Technical Innovation Research Center in Automotive Engines and Acoustics.
+He took charge of the cost of the parts necessary for the manufacture of the various parts of the Gillier-Pantone system and provided us with a test bench for carrying out the tests.